adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/README.md

 f <- fixef(mixed_model)
 r <- getME(mixed_model, "theta")
 ```
-As I mentioned before, this can be very expensive and time-consuming.
-So we will use parallel processing to speed-up things.
+As I mentioned before, this can be very expensive and time-consuming, so we will use parallel processing to speed-up things.
 I will be using 4 clusters because my laptop has 4 processors. (check how many your computer has and change makeClusters() if needed.
 ```
 clus <- makeCluster(4)
 clusterExport(clus, c("resampled_data", "f", "r"))